lumada-design/hv-uikit-react/CONTRIBUTING.md

 ## Testing

 If you add any features to our code, make sure to add tests so that your changes are covered.
-Tests are written using [JEST](https://github.com/facebook/jest).
 You can see how well your code is covered by looking at the `coverage/lcov-report/index.html` file after running the coverage command.

 Test your changes by running our test commands: